Top Oscar-Winning Movies For Best Costume Design

 Phantom Thread, 2017

+Phantom Thread is an American historical drama film released in 2017 under the direction of Paul Thomas Anderson and starring Vicky Krieps, Lesley Manville, and Daniel Day-Lewis.
 This film is set shortly after World War II, and during this time, London and Paris had the best fashion industry in the world.
 Bridges’ work was based on the former.
 He examined the biographies of Hardy Amies, Peter Russell, and Michael Donnellan, three not-so-well-known English designers, and blended their talents and features.

 Costume designer — Mark Bridges

-Black Panther, 2018
+Black Panther, 2018 & Black Panther: Wakanda Forever, 2022

 The designer combined futuristic components, haute couture accessories, and traditional African clothing to create stylish superhero outfits.
-According to Ruth E. Carter, she had images of actual African clothing in front of her at the time, and she looked at rare seashell ornaments and samples of body art and body piercing.
+According to Carter, she had images of actual African clothing in front of her at the time, and she looked at rare seashell ornaments and samples of body art and body piercing.

 Costume designer — Ruth E. Carter